ink-splatters/odido-aap/README.md

 ./get_creds_from_cache_db.sh
 ```

-It will create .env file for you with variables neded for the script to work. if you installed direnv and followed
+It will create .env file for you with variables needed for the script to work.
-[Initializing Env](#initializing-env) you are all set.

 #### From iMazing Backup

-If the previous method is unaccessible to you, you can obtain credentials from iMazing backup of your iPhone or iPad.
+If the previous method is inaccessible to you, you can obtain credentials from iMazing backup of your iPhone or iPad.

 1. Locate Odido.nl app in iMazing
 1. Export it (in the form of `.imazingapp`), rename to .zip, extract all the data and locate `Cache.db`.
 If `Cache.db-wal` file is present, it must remain.